nicolasdespres/respect-rails/README.md

 mount Respect::Rails::Engine => "/rest_spec"
 ```

-and point your favorite web browser to `http://localhost:3000/rest_spec`.
+Now if you point your favorite web browser to `http://localhost:3000/rest_spec`.
 You should see something like that

 ![Alt Text](examples/screenshots/controllers_create_request.png "A request documentation")